-- Coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence).
+- Coercive control [a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence].

 - Psychological and/or emotional abuse.

 - Physical or sexual abuse.

 - Financial or economic abuse.

 - Harassment and stalking.

 - Online or digital abuse.

+- It can also include where they see, hear, or experience its effects.

 Gloucestershire Police, Gloucestershire County Council and Gloucestershire Safeguarding Children Partnership work collaboratively to support victims and their families of domestic violence.
 This is called Gloucestershire Encompass.
 Their ambition is to ensure that all incidents of domestic abuse are shared with schools, not just those where an offence can be identified.
 In our school the DSL/DDSL receives information about any abusive DV incidents directly via our encompass@ email address.
-This email is sent by a SER (senior education researcher).
+This email is sent by a SER [senior education researcher].
 The school is than able to support the child and family, as needed.
 The information will be recorded on My Concern.